siobhanlgorman/Sourdough-Bakes/README.md

 ### Deployment

 The site was deployed to GitHub pages.
 The steps taken to deploy are as follows:
+1. Log in to Github
+2. Navigate to siobhanlgorman/sourdoughbakes in the list of repositories
-1. In the GitHub repository, navigate to the Settings tab
+3. In the GitHub repository, navigate to the Settings tab
+4. In Settings scroll down to GitHub pages which opens in a new page.
-2. From the source section drop-down menu, select the Master Branch
+5. From the source section drop-down menu, select the Master Branch
-3. Once the master branch has been selected, the page will be automatically be refreshed with a detailed ribbon display to indicate the successful deployment.
+6. Once the master branch has been selected, the page is automatically refreshed and a display indicates the successful deployment and the link to the address.
 The link to the live website is here:
 [https://siobhanlgorman.github.io/Sourdough-Bakes/]